w3c/guide/council/council.md

 - The report should be available for review by the relevant groups and objectors.

   - If any participant feels that their viewpoint is not fairly represented, a limited time effort should be made to get all relevant information into the document.
-  - If at the end of the allocated time the Team determines that it is not possible to get agreement on the summary document, then the Team publishes their summary and notes which participants believe that it is not a fair summary.
+  - If at the end of the allocated time the Team determines that it is not possible to get agreement on the report, then the Team publishes findings about which participants believe that it is not a fair report.
 Those participants may write up their own viewpoints.
   - The assignee should indicate an explicit team contact (which can be the assignee) for comments on the draft document.
 - The W3C Council determines who will rule on this objection and who will chair the Council.